GavinDmello/heinrich/Readme.md

 The interval at which the load-balancer will ping the list of underlying  servers.
 The number needs to be provided in milli seconds .The default is 1000 milli seconds.

 #### servers
 It's a list of servers on which the load-balancing will be conducted.
 The servers should be provided in a array of objects.
 Also ensure that the port is provided for all the hosts.
+You can also specify an https property for https backend servers.

 #### mode
 There are three modes supported as of now.